Sheraton Boston Hotel

 Closing Keynote: Smarter Insurance: Global Markets, Technologies, and Implications

-With extensive experience advising many insurers worldwide, Pawel Stefanski is responsible for value creation, insurance solutions and industry partnerships in IBM Global Insurance Industry organization.
-In this presentation, Pawel will share insights on how to navigate upcoming shifts in our industry's globalization, regulation, and business models.
-He will elaborate on the three pillars of success for best-in-class insurers, how IBM's Smarter Insurance vision can help insurers capitalize on change, and how key practical capabilities like customer intelligence, straight through processing, and electronic signatures will be foundational for any successful insurer strategy.
+With extensive experience leading the implementation of technologies and systems for multiple top 10 US insurers, Mark McLaughlin is responsible for defining IBM's point of view on insurance issues and integrating IBM products, services, and business partners to address those issues.
+In this presentation, Mark will share insights on how to navigate upcoming shifts in our industry's globalization, regulation, and business models.
+He will elaborate on the three pillars of success for best-in-class insurers, how IBM's Smarter Insurance vision can help insurers capitalize on change, and how key practical capabilities like customer intelligence, straight through processing, and electronic signature will be foundational for any successful insurer strategy.

 Each attendee can choose a table pertaining to their area of interest to brainstorm, network and learn from the speakers and their peers.